 - 1 cup shredded, reduced-fat Italian cheese blend

-Finely chopped pizza toppings of your choice (remember – pile on lots of great veggies!) (see note).
-Here are some ideas
+Optional finely chopped pizza toppings of your choice (remember – pile on lots of great veggies! – see note) such as:

 - green, red and yellow peppers

 - turkey pepperoni or cooked and crumbled Italian turkey sausage

 - Cut each potato into 12 long, thin slices by first cutting each potato in half lengthwise, and then cutting each half lengthwise again to yield four quarters.
 Cut each quarter into three slices.